Quickly Format an External Hard Drive for Mac and Windows PC

 Now, please specify partition label (Windows is recommended), partition type (primary or logical), drive letter, file system (NTFS), cluster size, and partition size (you can change the length of the handle to adjust partition size).
 Then, click "OK" to continue.

 Now, we can see a NTFS partition is created.
 Please use the same way to create a FAT32 partition labeled with Mac.
+At last, click "Apply" button to make all changes performed.

 Step 2: Format the FAT32 Partition to HFS+ Partition on Mac